multi-os-engine/multi-os-engine.github.io/_posts/2016-12-05-plans-for-moe-1.3.md

 While MOE 1.3 will lay the stable foundations that we can build on, there will be features that simply won't fit into this release.
 A few examples:

- * A user friendly editor for Nat/J Generator configurations (it is JSON based, so you can do it by hand already, but it would be nice to have a real GUI)
  * Full featured, platform-independent editor for Xcode projects: with the removal of the build-time Xcode project generation
  * Linux based development host: this is a low hanging fruit, but with all the planned changes, we have to postpone it to MOE 1.4